mattboyer/PYaffs/_drafts/hl4.md

 	64d0720: ff00001a ffffff00 2059caf5 ed0bfbff  ........
 Y......
 	64d0930: ff000000 ffaaaa2e 03a502ea 410bffff  ............A...

 The only `0x26` byte in there is found at spare offset `0x05` and it is followed by a `0x02`.
 That sounds promising.
 I repeated this process using other files I knew the path of and was able to determine that the `obj_id`-equivalent is stored as a little-endian unsigned integer starting on the 40th bit of the spare.
-The YAFFS1 `struct yaffs_tags` declaration points to a length of 18 bits althought there could be more here.
+The YAFFS1 `struct yaffs_tags` declaration points to a length of 18 bits although there could be more here.

 ## Finding the `chunk_id`